Around the Island

 Downtown Mackinac Island

-The unmistakable charm of a bygone era seeps from every corner of the lovingly preserved center of town.
-Venture between Victorian-style buildings with shops hawking the island’s iconic fudge, tony boutiques selling art and decorative pieces, and surprisingly exciting restaurants just off the ferry docks.
+The unmistakable charm of a bygone era flows from every corner of the lovingly preserved center of town.
+Venture between Victorian-style buildings with shops offering the island’s iconic fudge, tony boutiques selling art and decorative pieces, and lively restaurants just off the ferry docks.

 a white fence with flowers and a tree by a body of water